WSL: How data sharing can identify leakages in vital water infrastructure

 Benefits of data sharing

-Data sharing would lead to improved water leakage detection, with real-time sensors enabling early and proactive discovery, rather than a reliance on customer reports.
+Data sharing would lead to improved water leakage detection, with data from real-time sensors enabling early and proactive discovery, rather than a reliance on customer reports.
 It would foster innovation and allow researchers to validate models using real-world scenarios.

 Barriers to data sharing